AnyLog-co/documentation/file commands.md

 The above example only copies files with **bl** as a file name prefix and ***js*** and a prefix to the file type.

 ### Move a file
-Move the source file to a destination directory
+Move the source file to a destination directory on the local node.
 <pre>
 [move] [source path and file name] [dest directory]
 </pre>